kesslern/kotbot/README.md

 ## TODO
 - Create NoSQL style database interface for plugins
+- Refactor classes into sensible files
+- Add some comments/doc describing purpose/structure of classes
 - Add configurable prefix command
   - Parse command from prefix and add it to event passed to plugins
   - Pre-parse the rest of the text after the space
 - Simplify responding to the user who issued the command
-- SImplify responding in general to the whole channel
+- Simplify responding in general to the whole channel